Appointment booking

 Which tools should you inspect first?

-These are official-source capability notes.
+These are documented capability notes.
 They are not hands-on booking, CRM, dispatch, payment, rescheduling, or support-speed scores.

 Chatbase